Published: April 28, 2022 • Updated: April 19, 2023 • 2 min read

 I mentor adults who are learning to program after serving in the military.
 Some are in their late twenties, and some are twice that age.
 A common concern is that they are too old to be changing careers to programming.

-As a career-change programmer, I get it.
+As a career-change programmer, I understand.
 I discovered programming around age thirty, with no experience and one introductory CS college credit to my name.
 I had the same concern.

 Let’s distinguish this question from a different question: “am I too old to learn programming?”
 No, you aren’t, and nobody asks that question, perhaps because the career is much more enticing.

 The world needs programmers.
 Software is eating the world, and this benefits anybody entering the field in this century.
 Software is one of the best fields you could pick.
 The interview anecdote “I decided to pivot to programming” works.

 Competence comes faster than you think.
 Once you’ve been programming professionally for about three years, people assume you’ve been doing it forever.
 I’ve had people put imagined CS degrees and a decade of extra experience on me.
 You can become competent at this job in a few years of hard work.
 And with the legions of new programmers every year, you’ll soon find yourself more experienced than half the industry.
 No one will care when you started.

 I believe it.
 People who care about you might make the sunk cost argument about your current career, because that’s the safe choice.
 They want to protect you from failure.
 They can’t picture you doing something you’ve never done before.
 Keep going!
 I have watched dozens of people make this transition.
 In the words of coach Ted Lasso: “believe.”